 Designers need to know what the motivations for other people in the company are.
 Go and sit with people like the head of sales and ask them for their goals or what stresses them out.
 Those relationships are crucial for designers.
 All that work outside photoshop, sketch etc. (e.g. meetings) is also important design work.

 In order to get your designs accepted, talking about it being better or more efficient than a current solution is not enough.
 Express the value it produces more clearly with business metrics and measurable improvements.

 Another important value of design is bringing ideas, which float around in the company, into shape.
 Design is very good at faking things.
 This enables people to have something very concrete to discuss, rather than talking about an abstract concept.
 This is a very high leverage task for designers.

 Empathy is a big part of the design.
 For example, you need to be able to put yourself in the shoes of the product manager and understand, what his or her goals are.
 Judge your designs from their perspective.

 If you are in a discussion about two different concepts and you think that your design is better, then prototype both and bring them to the meeting.
 It’s way easier to show the flaws you see in their design when you have a concrete object to discuss.
 When you never try someone’s idea, they always think that it was a good idea.

-When is the right time to think about look and feel of something?
-“Don’t make anything unless its necessary.
-But if its necessary, don’t hesitate to make it beautiful.”
+When is the right time to think about the look and feel of something?
+“Don’t make anything unless it is necessary.
+But if it is necessary, don’t hesitate to make it beautiful.”
 Be sure to design the right thing.
 Make sure it achieves the right objective.
 If it does so, make it beautiful.
-But take care: making stuff beautiful is only useful, if it is important to make it beautiful.
+But take care: making stuff beautiful is only useful if it is important to make it beautiful.
 E.g. Walmart’s branding looks the way it does because it shows people that there is cheap stuff to buy.
-Another example: You don’t to go to a flea market that is perfectly designed.
+Another example: You don’t go to a flea market that is perfectly designed.